In this post you will learn to understand how the DNS protocols SPF, DKIM and DMARC work together to protect your domain from phishers and spammers.

 Most mailbox providers will treat soft and hard- fails directives similarly, but it is recommended to mirror the DMARC policy as the technology is deployed: use softfail (~all) if the DMARC policies are “none” and “quarantine”, and use hardfail (-all) if you have moved to a “reject” policy.

-NOTE: If an email cannot pass SPF, it can be rejected at the SMTP level with an SPF hardfail (-all), which may prevent DMARC and DKIM evaluation.
+NOTE: If an email cannot pass SPF (e.g. due to relaying), it can be hard rejected at the SMTP level with an SPF hardfail (-all), which may prevent DMARC and DKIM evaluation.
 If you are unsure whether your senders are passing SPF, then consider using an SPF softfail (~all) along with DMARC set to reject (p=reject).
 This ensures that the DMARC and DKIM evaluation is always performed in the absence of a valid SPF validation.
-For example, an email that fails SPF due to relaying may be hard rejected with an SPF hardfail (-all) before any DKIM or DMARC evaluation takes place.

 Limitations of SPF